Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_HardwareSetup.rst

    :target: ../../_images/Kits/hardware_hacking_garage_remote_top_closeup.jpg

-If we take a closer look at the button we will find that only two of the four pads are connected with conductive paths.
-This way we have identified the points were we have to solder our wires.
+If we take a closer look at the button we will find that only two of the four pads are connected with traces.
+So we have identified the points were we have to solder our wires.

 .. image:: /Images/Kits/hardware_hacking_garage_remote_soldered_350.jpg